Holy See - Australia Relationship

 Following the establishment of diplomatic relations with the Holy See in 1973, Australia had a non-resident Head of Mission to the Holy See, based in another European capital, supported by a Counsellor-level Chargés d’Affaires in Rome.
 The Holy See has maintained an Apostolic Nunciature in Canberra since 1973.

 When His Holiness Pope Benedict XVI (now Emeritus) visited Australia (13-21 July 2008) for World Youth Day (WYD), the Government announced Australia would appoint its first resident ambassador to the Holy See: the Hon Tim Fischer AC, who served in this role from 30 January 2009 - 20 January 2012, inclusive.
 He was succeeded by John McCarthy KCSG, who held the position from 28 August 2012 - 29 January 2016.
-The current Ambassador, HE Melissa Hitchman, took up her appointment on 18 July and is the first career diplomat and first resident female Ambassador to serve in such a capacity.
+Ms Melissa Hitchman took up her appointment as Ambassador on 18 July 2016 and served until December 2019.
+She was the first career diplomat and first resident female Ambassador to serve in such a capacity.
+The current Ambassador is HE Ms Chiara Porro.

 Archbishop Mamberti was succeeded as Foreign Minister by Archbishop Paul Gallagher, who was previously Papal Nuncio (Ambassador) to Australia between 2012 and 2014.